Linkedin Tips & Strategies

 Once you're at the conference, act as a valuable source of information for those who couldn't make it.
 Your goal is to share quick, digestible insights.

 • Share Photos: Post a photo of yourself in front of the conference signage or with someone you met.
-Carousel posts work extremely well here - you can combine in-session notes, photos with new connections, and a shot of the main stage.
+Carousel posts work extremely well here.

-• Use LinkedIn Stories: While they're temporary, LinkedIn Stories can be a great, informal way to share quick video clips or behind-the-scenes thoughts during the day.
+• Use LinkedIn Stories: LinkedIn Stories can be a great, informal way to share quick video clips or behind-the-scenes thoughts during the day.

 The key here isn't to be perfect, but to be present.
 Your simple updates provide real-time value and show you're actively engaged.